davipereirape/integrations-of-applications-java/README.md

 # REST
 - Project Loja:
-    - It was used the Web Service REST with JAX-RS and JERSEY.
+    - It was used the Web Service REST with JAX-RS and Jersey.
 The grizzly was used as server.